 - Don’t go into your overdraft anymore than you already are (if you are)

-Lenders want to see that you’re good with your finances and can still afford to repay them back each month, which is why the above points will go against your favour just before you remortgage.
+Lenders want to see that you’re good at handling your finances and can still afford to make your repayments each month, which is why the above points will go against your favour just before you remortgage.
 In a lot of ways, a remortgage is like applying for a new mortgage altogether, so your affordability matters.

 Your home may be repossessed if you do not keep up repayments on your mortgage.